tisonspieces/www-site/blog/a-recap-of-apache-opendal-becoming-tlp.md

 The remaining pages, such as the blog, have only published five articles so far.
 The API pages, except for the Rust documentation, mainly serve as reference manuals for the API documentation of other languages.
 The Downloads and ASF-related pages are mainly for compliance with ASF requirements and have little value for the project users.

 In the graduation self-assessment checklist, project mentor Sheng Wu mentioned the issue of documentation, focusing on versioning the documentation and avoiding exposing documentation for unreleased bindings.
-In general, this suggestion is based on the standards of [Apache SkyWalking's multi-language integration and multi-module functional documentation](https://skywalking.apache.org/docs/).
+In general, this suggestion is based on the standards of [Apache SkyWalking's multilingual SDK and multimodule documentation](https://skywalking.apache.org/docs/).

 One of the OpenDAL PMC members, @suyanhanx, has conducted preliminary [research on versioning the documentation](https://github.com/apache/opendal/issues/3319) but has not completed it thoroughly.
 The development and release documentation has not been updated to include relevant operations.